dlentrodt/pyrot/README.md

 *pyrot* is an open-source python software package for the physics of one-dimensional (1D) Fabry-Pérot cavities containing two-level atoms interacting with the light-field.

-In particular, it implements linear dispersion theory and allows to calculate scattering observables.
+Currently, it implements the following features:
+- Transfer matrix formalism (also known as Parratt's formalism) to calculate cavity scattering.
+- Linear dispersion theory to compute *linear scattering* (i.e. in the weak driving limit) in the presence of two-level atoms.

 Note that this software and its algorithms are mainly designed with the goal of transparent physics and to illustrate theoretical concepts.
 It is *not*